khalidaltegani3-design/AWG/README.md

-# Shamil
+# Zoli

-This is a Next.js starter project for Shamil.
+This is a Next.js starter project for Zoli.

 To get started, take a look at `src/app/page.tsx`.